xylous/izobata/doc/API.md

 Since `ncurses` has a "render buffer" of sorts, which is then flushed to the screen by calling a function, izobata has the same features.

-Unfortunately, for the time, points don't have a colour.
-Instead, when you render anything to the screen, it prints a plain, monotone `#`.

 `void draw_point(Point *p)` - add a point to the render buffer